 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Article Contents

-44 min read
+15 min read

 Law School Personal Statement Example #1

-What’s Great about this First Law School Personal Statement?
+What’s Great About This First Law School Personal Statement?

 1. Thematic consistency: It focuses on just one theme: justice for immigrants.
 Each paragraph is designed to show off how enthusiastic the student is about this area of law.
 Personal statements—including those for law school—often begin with a personal anecdote.
 This one is short, memorable, and relevant.
 It establishes the overall theme quickly.
 By constraining their essay’s focus to a single general theme, the writer can go into great depth and weave in emotional and psychological weight through careful and vivid description.
-The personal statement isn’t a standard 3-paragraph college essay with a spotlight thesis statement, but it conveys similar impact through presenting a central focus organically, without resorting to simply blurting out “the point” of the piece.

 3. Confident, but not arrogant: Additionally, this personal statement is confident without being boastful—leadership qualities, grades, and an award are all mentioned in context, rather than appearing as a simple list of successes.